mazenbalasta/never-left-behind/journals/Trevor.md

 Feb 6, 2024:
 Today I created a chat monitor for bad words, this will help keep our chat clean and safe for all users.
 I also designed a banner for our webpage, and worked with rudy on the navbar.

+Feb 7, 2024:
+Today I worked with Rudy on the front end, we made a lot of CSS format improvements and got our code up to sync.
+I also worked on the chat feature front end.